-(HPV) is the biggest risk factor, accounting for nearly 90% of all cervical cancers.
-HPV is transmitted through intimate and sexual contact.
-The viruses cause warts on the genitals and anus of both males and females.
-Other types of HPV are associated with cancers of the vulva,
+(HPV) is the biggest risk factor.
+HPV is passed through sexual contact.
+The viruses cause warts on the genitals and anus of males and females.
+Other types of HPV are linked with cancers of the vulva,

-Though most HPV goes away on its own, persistent infection can affect the cells of the cervix.
+Most HPV goes away on its own.
+However, lasting HPV infections can affect the cells of the cervix.